labordynamicsinstitute/replicability-training/README.md

 > Training will occur mostly virtually, through a combination of required self-study and live Zoom meetings.
 > - The live part of the training will take place on Day 1 **in person** (no exceptions).
 Additional meetings will happen on the following days using Zoom.
 > - If your application to the LDI Replication Lab was accepted,  you will be receiving information soon.
-> - Training is open to anybody, for free, but employment is only based on invitation after application.
+> - Training is **open to anybody**, for free, but employment is only based on invitation after application.
 > - All the remaining information here is open to anybody.
 > - Content is [![License: CC BY-NC 4.0](https://licensebuttons.net/l/by-nc/4.0/80x15.png)](https://creativecommons.org/licenses/by-nc/4.0/).